 Though not mandatory, these actions are highly recommended for every event you upload.
 We cannot feature and promote events without images.

-- Add links – website, social media links and hashtag, and a ticket title (ie. Book Tickets) and URL.
+- Add links under 'media & links' – website, social media links and hashtag, and a ticket title (ie. Book Tickets) and URL.

-- Edit info under 'Partners' – if you are part of an organisation, events will automatically name the organisation as the 'lead partner'.
-As a freelancer, you will need to enter this.
-If your lead organisation does not appear in the autofill, you will need to ask a member of that organisation to register so that we can create the organisation on the website.
+- Edit info under 'Partners' – If a lead organisation you're creating an event for does not appear in the autofill, you will need to ask a member of that organisation to register so that we can create the organisation on the website.
 You may also add supporting partners (same rule applies if they do not appear), and artists.

-- Add more images and video on the 'Gallery & Video' tab – really highlight your event!
+- Add more images and video under 'event details' – really highlight your event!

 Creating a Tour Event